hcivelek/iOSIconMaker/README.md

 iOSIconMaker
 ============

-It is a bash script create all icons with imageMagic for needed by your iOS apps.
+It is a bash script that creates all icons with imageMagic for needed by your iOS apps.